dnmisha/bot/object/README.md

 ------|-----------
 getId()|Unique identifier for this chat.
 This number may be greater than 32 bits and some programming languages may have difficulty/silent defects in interpreting it.
-But it is smaller than 52 bits, so a signed 64 bit integer or double-precision float type are safe for storing this identifier. getType()|Type of chat, can be either “private”, “group”, “supergroup” or “channel” hasTitle(), getTitle()|Optional.
-Title, for supergroups, channels and group chats hasUsername(), getUsername()|Optional.
-Username, for private chats, supergroups and channels if available hasFirstName(), getFirstName()|Optional.
-First name of the other party in a private chat hasLastName(), getLastName()|Optional.
-Last name of the other party in a private chat hasAllMembersAreAdministrators(), getAllMembersAreAdministrators()|Optional.
-True if a group has ‘All Members Are Admins’ enabled. hasPhoto(), getPhoto()|Optional.
+But it is smaller than 52 bits, so a signed 64 bit integer or double-precision float type are safe for storing this identifier. getType()|Type of chat, can be either “private”, “group”, “supergroup” or “channel” getTitle()|Optional.
+Title, for supergroups, channels and group chats getUsername()|Optional.
+Username, for private chats, supergroups and channels if available getFirstName()|Optional.
+First name of the other party in a private chat getLastName()|Optional.
+Last name of the other party in a private chat getAllMembersAreAdministrators()|Optional.
+True if a group has ‘All Members Are Admins’ enabled. getPhoto()|Optional.
 Chat photo.
-Returned only in getChat. hasDescription(), getDescription()|Optional.
+Returned only in getChat. getDescription()|Optional.
 Description, for supergroups and channel chats.
-Returned only in getChat. hasInviteLink(), getInviteLink()|Optional.
+Returned only in getChat. getInviteLink()|Optional.
 Chat invite link, for supergroups and channel chats.
-Returned only in getChat. hasPinnedMessage(), getPinnedMessage()|Optional.
+Returned only in getChat. getPinnedMessage()|Optional.
 Pinned message, for supergroups.
 Returned only in getChat.

 ### Message
 This object represents a message.